aniket9960/BOOK-REVIEW-API/README.md

 | `MONGODB_URL` | MongoDB connection string (`MONGO_URI` alias can be added if desired) | `mongodb://127.0.0.1:27017/book_review_db` |
 | `JWT_SECRET`  | Secret key used to sign JWT access and refresh tokens            | `super-secure-secret`                 |

-> **Tip**: Keep secrets out of version control by using local environment files or secure secret stores.

 ## API Endpoints